-It’s been reported that before they enter the jungle each contestant will agree a fee with ITV.
+Winning I'm A Celeb would be pretty epic, but even before they enter the show, each contestant agrees a fee with ITV.
 This can vary really dramatically and doesn’t change if they win.
-According to Hello!, in 2019 Caitlyn Jenner was paid £500,000 to be on the show.
-It’s been reported that Girls Aloud’s Nadine Coyle left with £250,000 and winner Jacqueline Jossa was paid £75,000.
+According to Hello!, in 2019 Caitlyn Jenner was paid a whopping £500,000 to be on the show.
+Girls Aloud’s Nadine Coyle is said to have left with £250,000 and winner Jacqueline Jossa was paid £75,000.
 Fees depend on each contestant in each series.

-The Mirror reported that after appearing on the show in 2017, Made in Chelsea’s Georgia Toffolo has earned up to £1 million.
+The Mirror reported that, after appearing on the show in 2017, Made in Chelsea’s Georgia Toffolo has earned up to £1 million.
 Similarly, Vicky Pattison and Stacey Solomon both launched their presenting careers after their time in the jungle.
-Extra Camp, the I'm A Celebrity spin off is hosted by former campmates Joel Dommett and Adam Thomas.
+Extra Camp, the I'm A Celebrity spin off, is hosted by former campmates Joel Dommett and Adam Thomas.

 While they may have to suffer through some pretty gruesome tasks, I’m A Celebrity can catapult some contestants to higher levels of stardom.